TheOdinProject/curriculum/nodeJS/express/Express_forms_validation.md

 npm i nodemon
 ```

 this will let us reload our server; After this, you can simply run nodemon in your terminal to serve your project!

+You can also use your own preferred method for spinning up a live server.

 Your new project should look have folders named routes, views, and a file called app.js

-Let's open up routes folder, open the index.js file and create a new simple route.
+Let's open up the routes folder, open the index.js file and add a new simple route below any existing ones.

 ```javascript
 router.get('/form', (req, res) => {